 - Witnesses often have a strong desire to intervene, but not necessarily to report domestic violence to the police.
 The possibility to remain anonymous can encourage them to report domestic violence to the authorities.

 - Understanding domestic violence and knowing how to support victims can motivate witnesses to intervene.
-This underlines the importance of awareness-raising campaigns that promote understanding and help to identify the signals of domestic violence (especially non-physical violence) and provide guidance on how to support victims.
+This underlines the importance of awareness-raising campaigns that promote understanding and help to identify the signals of domestic violence (especially non-physical violence).
+They should also provide guidance on how to support victims.

 - In the health and social sector, the obligation to report domestic violence is a crucial factor, as witnesses must report domestic violence to the authorities.
 However, these obligations vary from country to country and the existing conflict between reporting and confidentiality may prevent them from reporting.